lovegaoshi/bili-music-segmenter/readme.md

 5. upload all files in this repo along with cookies.json into your VPS (eg. the upload button in google cloud ssh's top right corner)
 6. put files in 5 in a dir (eg. /home/{your user name}/out)
+7. chmod 777 both ./biliup and ./yt-dlp; otherwise there will be permission issues
-7. nano biliupWrapper.py and configure stream urls in and youtuber tags
+8. nano biliupWrapper.py and configure stream urls in and youtuber tags
-8.
+9.

     sudo docker run --rm -it --mount type=bind,source="/home/{your user name}/out",target=/tf/out -u=1001:1002 gaoshi/inaseg:gpu python /tf/out/biliupWrapper.py

+note the -u ID needs to be right (or run as root?), otherwise you'll have permission issues

 4U32G N2 can do 20ms/step; 2070S/2070M/1070 can all do 2ms/step; 840M can do 5ms/step
-its definitely cheaper to run your own NAS than VPS
+its definitely cheaper to run your own NAS than VPS, but google's upload and download speeds are both 10MBps